vivekanand1101/so-desktop-notification/README.md

 #### Usage:
 * `python script.py tag1 tag2 tag3`
-* Not all tags might work, tags like - `Python 2.7` have to be checked.
+* Not all tags will work, tags like - `Python 2.7` have to be checked.